Entity

 })

-to customize the internal entity
+A boolean or object to customize the internal entity attributes (see Internal Attributes).

-Building Entity Actions
+Building Entity Actionsβ

-To allow for extensibility, better code-splitting and lighter bundles, Entities
+To allow for extensibility, better code-splitting and lighter bundles, Entities only expose a .build(...) method which acts as a gateway to perform Entity Actions:

 import { GetItemCommand } from 'dynamodb-toolbox/entity/actions/get'